15.4 C

 find [paths] [expression] [actions]

-Here paths denote the directory where you won’t “find” to search for the specified files.
-The expression will allow you to filter your files based on some criteria while actions will let you execute shell commands on files.
-The default action is print, which simply prints the files matched by expression in any path.
-Find shows the files recursively, meaning it will first traverse every directory and then print out the results accordingly.
+Here, paths denote the directory where you won’t “find” to search for the specified files.
+The expression will allow you to filter your files based on some criteria, while actions will let you execute shell commands on files.

-Basic Linux Find commands
+Basic Linux Find Commands

 1. List All Files Present Inside the Current Directory